-Dahr Jamail has emerged as the leading reporter of climate breakdown throughout the world.
+Dahr Jamail is the leading reporter of climate breakdown.
+He writes in a sophisticated way about grief, and the necessity of connecting to the Earth.
 He draws on 10 years of experience as a war reporter in Iraq and elsewhere, as well as his long experience as a mountaineer in the Pacific Northwest region of the United States.
-He writes in a sophisticated way about grief, and the necessity of connecting to the Earth.

 Rethink Activism in the Face of Biological Collapse